Dasharo/docs/docs/variants/qemu_q35/development.md

 1. After executing the above qemu command, qemu boots into UEFI built-in shell and to BIOS selection area.

-1. The features which are enabled in `OvmfPkgX64.dsc` can be verified at `BIOS menu`.
+1. The features which are enabled in `OvmfPkgX64.dsc` can be verified at `Setup menu`.
    At `Device Manager section` Dasharo features can be verified in `Dasharo System Features` section.